 Although the Quimby Act does not apply to the 2035 Master Plan, it is used as a reference point to ensure an appropriate level of recreation facilities are provided.
 Under the Quimby Act, if the existing area of parkland is 3 acres or more per 1,000 persons, then the standard of up to 5 acres per 1,000 persons should be used for new development.
 If the existing amount of parkland in a community is less than 3 acres per 1,000 persons, then the community may require dedication based on a standard of only 3 acres per 1,000 persons residing in the subdivision.
 Cal Poly currently provides 63.9 acres of outdoor recreational facilities to service the existing campus population of almost 25,000 (21,812 students, 1,486 faculty, and 1,670 staff).
 This results in approximately 2.5 acres of recreational land per 1,000 population.
-Implementation of the project would result in a total campus population of 28,935 and a total of 82.5 acres of outdoor recreational facilities.
-Considering the increase in campus population of 3,967, new recreational uses on-campus would be provided at a rate of 4.7 acres per 1,000 persons.
+Implementation of the project would result in a total campus population of 3,967, new recreational uses on-campus would be provided at a rate of 4.7 acres per 1,000 persons.
 Taking the existing campus and its population into consideration, buildout of the 2035 Master Plan would improve the current ratio to 2.85 acres of recreational land per 1,000 persons.
 Therefore, implementation of the 2035 Master Plan is considered to improve recreational opportunities compared to existing conditions and would provide adequate recreational opportunities for students, faculty, and staff within the Master Plan area.